18F/18f.gsa.gov/_posts/2016-05-17-reimagining-federal-websites-with-the-draft-us-web-design-standards.md

 were initiatives that were new and didn't have an "old" version.
 So I wanted to apply the visual standards with a government household name, but one that wouldn't necessarily be on the shortlist for redesign.
-I wanted to excite people, and to show that ANY government website can take a page from the CIO Government Playbook and Draft Standards.
+I wanted to excite people and to show that ANY government website can take a page from the CIO Government Playbook and Draft Standards.

 As for the IRS mock redesign, I spent some time at